ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

   "date": "2020-01-06",
   "description": "Learn how to use the kpsadmin tool in interactive and scriptable command modes."
 }
-The `kpsadmin` command-line tool provides KPS management functions, independent of data source.
+The `kpsadmin` command-line tool provides KPS management functions regardless of the data sources.
 For example, this includes KPS data backup, restore, encryption, and diagnostics.

-The `kpsadmin` tool is especially useful in a development environment.
-In a production environment, you should also use data source-specific tools and administration procedures for data backup, restore, security, optimization, monitoring and so on.
+This tool is particularly useful in a development environment.
+For production environments, you must also use data source-specific tools and administration procedures for data backup, restore, security, optimization, monitoring and so on.

-{{< alert title="Caution" color="warning" >}}You must use `kpsadmin` operations with caution.
-Ensure that you have a verified backup before you run destructive operations such as clear, restore, and re-encrypt.
-You should always try out these options in a development environment first.
-Depending on data volumes, the key property store re-encryption or restore operations can take some time.
-These actions should be undertaken during a maintenance window. {{< /alert >}}
+{{< alert title="Caution" color="warning" >}}
+You must use `kpsadmin` operations with caution:

+* Ensure that you have a verified backup before you run destructive operations such as clear, restore, and re-encrypt.
+* Always try out these options in a development environment first.
+* Depending on data volumes, the key property store re-encryption or restore operations can take some time.
+* These operations should be undertaken during a maintenance window.
+{{< /alert >}}

-## Start `kpsadmin`
+## Start the kpsadmin tool

 From a command prompt, enter `kpsadmin`.
 For example: